 On each of February 1, 2021 and March 26, 2021, the Company registered a separate "at the market" offering program, pursuant to which the Company may issue and sell shares of its common stock having an aggregate offering price of up to \$500 million under each ATM Program, or a total of \$1.0 billion under the ATM Programs, in amounts and at times to be determined by the Company.
 The February 2021 ATM Program was fully utilized as of June 30, 2021 and is no longer active.
-During the three months ended March 31, 2022, no shares were issued under the March 2021 ATM Program.
-As of March 31, 2022, the Company had approximately \$151.7 million of gross sales of its common stock available under the March 2021 ATM Program.
+During the three and six months ended June 30, 2022, no shares were issued under the March 2021 ATM Program.
+As of June 30, 2022, the Company had approximately \$151.7 million of gross sales of its common stock available under the March 2021 ATM Program.

 The capital and credit markets can fluctuate and, at times, limit access to debt and equity financing for companies.
 The Company has been able to access capital; however, there is no assurance the Company will be able to do so in future periods or on similar terms and conditions.
 Many factors impact the Company's ability to access capital, such as its overall debt level, interest rates, interest coverage ratios, prevailing market conditions and the impact of COVID-19.
-Increases in the Company's proportion of floating rate debt will cause it to be subject to interest rate fluctuations in the future.
+The Company expects to incur increased interest expense from the refinancing or extension of loans that may currently carry below-market interest rates.
+In addition, increases in the Company's proportion of floating rate debt will cause it to be subject to interest rate fluctuations in the future.

-The Company's total outstanding loan indebtedness, which includes mortgages and other notes payable, at March 31, 2022 was \$6.9 billion (consisting of \$4.5 billion of consolidated debt, less \$0.5 billion of noncontrolling interests, plus \$2.9 billion of its pro rata share of unconsolidated joint venture debt).
+The Company's total outstanding loan indebtedness, which includes mortgages and other notes payable, at June 30, 2022 was \$6.86 billion (consisting of \$4.44 billion of consolidated debt, less \$0.46 billion of noncontrolling interests, plus \$2.88 billion of its pro rata share of unconsolidated joint venture debt).
 The majority of the Company's debt consists of fixed-rate conventional mortgage notes collateralized by individual properties.
 The Company expects that all of the maturities during the next twelve months will be refinanced, restructured, extended and/or paid off from the Company's line of credit or cash on hand.